 42 ORDNANCE ST - $485,000

 A three-bedroom red-brick home as close to the downtown core as it is possible to be without spontaneously bursting into flames.
 A courtyard garden like something out of southern France, and parking too.
-An open house this Sunday June 21 from 2-4 pm.

 The Bigger Picture